PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 | 2 to 3x           | Suspect        |
 | Over 3x           | Bad            |

 Why is burn multiple a useful measure of product-market fit?
-Here's Sacks again (emphasis addded):
+Here's Sacks again (emphasis added):

 > "The startup that generates $1M million in ARR by burning $2M is more impressive than one that does it by burning $5M.
 In the former case, it appears that **the market is pulling product out of the startup**, whereas in the latter case, the **startup is pushing its product onto the market**.
 VCs will make inferences about product-market fit accordingly."

-Sacks goes on to explain that burn multiple is useful because it's a catch-all metric – any problem you have, such as high costs, high churn, stalling growth, etc. – will ultimately impact your burn multiple positively or negatively.
+Sacks goes on to explain that burn multiple is useful because it's a catch-all metric.
+Multiple factors, such as high costs, churn rate, growth, etc., will ultimately impact your burn multiple positively or negatively.

-#### Pros and cons of burn multiple
+#### Burn multiple pros and cons

 <td className="text-center"><span className="text-green text-lg">✔</span></td> It's a cumulative metric that's influenced by all parts of your startup.